nightmode/feri/docs/api/functions.md

 Type: `function`

-Create an entire directory structure leading up to a file, if needed.
+Create an entire directory structure leading up to a file or folder, if needed.

 ```
-@param   {String}  filePath  Path like '/dest/images/koi/magikarp.png'
+@param   {String}   filePath  Path like '/images/koi.png' or '/images'.
+@param   {Boolean}  isDir     True if filePath is a directory that should be used as is.
 @return  {Promise}            Promise that returns true if successful.
 Error object if not.
 ```

 ### functions.mathRoundPlaces